News Banner

 Total Cost of Ownership vs. Price

-For example, two strapping machines for the packaging line of a manufacturing company may have the same price.
-Sales and discounts can make some products cheaper than others for the initial purchase.
+Consider two equally priced strapping machines for the packaging line of a manufacturing company.
+(We’ll call them “product A” and “product B.”) Sales and discounts can make some products cheaper than others for the initial purchase.
 In some cases, lower-quality parts reduce the purchase price.
-Knowing the TCO is useful to gauge the differences in the value of each product over time.

 Only by using the TCO can you get the impression of the return on investment your facility will reap from buying a product.
-Better data will lead to more informed decisions that provide long-term benefits for the facility while keeping operating costs down.

 Who Should Use TCO Analysis?